jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 ### Code portion

-You will upload the two files that you changed to Gradescope on the [Lab 1](TODO: update link to gradescope) assignment.
+You will upload the two files that you changed to Gradescope on the [Lab 1](https://www.gradescope.com/courses/343623/assignments/1755181) assignment.

 * `src/main/scala/components/alucontrol.scala`
 * `src/main/scala/single-cycle/cpu.scala`

 Once uploaded, Gradescope will automatically download and run your code.
-This should take less than 5 minutes.
+This should take less than 10 minutes.
 For each part of the assignment, you will receive a grade.
 If all of your tests are passing locally, they should also pass on Gradescope unless you made changes to the I/O, **which you are not allowed to do**.